 Defined fields will have whatever storage type was specified when they were created.
 If storage type "numeric" was specified, PowerHouse will create a Float Size 8 field by default.
 It is also important to note that if the Define command is not explicit about the field size, PowerHouse will assume a size based on the requested number of digits.
-For example, define D-PRICE integer4 = 25 creates a field capable of storing 4 digits (i.e., a 2-byte integer), while define D-PRICE integer size4 = 25 will guarantee a 4-byte integer field.
+For example, creates a field capable of storing 4 digits (i.e., a 2-byte integer), while will guarantee a 4-byte integer field.
 When in doubt, use QSHOW to examine the structure of the subfile.